web-platform-tests/rfcs/rfcs/pullpanda_analytics.md

 ## Risks

-3 months is not enough history to see trends on a longer time scale.
+24 weeks (\~6 months) is not enough history to see trends on a longer time scale.
 There is [an open issue](https://github.com/pullreminders/backlog/issues/94) about this.

 Trust.
 This risk is severely mitigated by the granted permission being read-only